Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 @subsection occt_step_2_5 Tolerance management
 @subsubsection occt_step_2_5_1 Values used for tolerances during reading STEP

-During the STEP = OCCT translation several parameters are used as tolerances and precisions for different algorithms.
+During the STEP to OCCT translation several parameters are used as tolerances and precisions for different algorithms.
 Some of them are computed from other tolerances using specific functions.

 <h4>3D (spatial) tolerance</h4>
 * Package method *Precision::Confusion()* Value is 10-7.
 It is used as the minimal distance between points, which are considered to be distinct.